Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Configuring the DRL Environment for

-Here, $\theta$ equates to the weight and bias parameters within the NN.
-In DRL, instead of directly updating the $Q$-value function as in \eqref{eq:update_q_func}, we approximate the optimal $Q$-value function by updating $\theta$ through stochastic optimization algorithms which is represented as
+where $\qtheta$ denotes the weight and bias parameters within the DNN.
+Instead of directly updating the $Q$-value function as in \eqref{eq:update_q_func}, the optimal $Q$-value function is approximated by updating $\qtheta$ through stochastic optimization algorithms, represented as